 2. What Kind of Personal Bankruptcy Should I File?

-As we discussed above, you must pass the Means Test to qualify for a Chapter 7 bankruptcy.
-If you don’t pass the Means Test, then bankruptcy laws give you the choice to file for Chapter 13 instead.
+As we discussed above, you must pass the means test to qualify for a Chapter 7 bankruptcy.
+If you don’t pass the means test, you can file for Chapter 13 instead.
 But, if you qualify for Chapter 7, you still have the option to file a Chapter 13 bankruptcy.
 So how do you know what type of bankruptcy to file if your income allows you to file for either chapter?

 You can help yourself decide by looking at your assets and thinking about your future plans.
 Do you want to walk away from everything (Chapter 7) or do you just need some help managing payments (Chapter 13)?
-Is your property exempt or non-exempt in bankruptcy?
+What kind of property do you own (and is it protected by bankruptcy exemptions if you want to keep it)?
 How much debt do you have?
 To file a Chapter 13 plan, your unsecured debts must be less than $419,275, and you must have less than $1,257,850 in secured debt.
-A lawyer can give you legal advice on the best type of bankruptcy for your unique financial situation.

 Chapter 7 Bankruptcy Basics